Shopify/polaris/polaris.shopify.com/content/design/typography.md

 ### Uppercase styles

 The design language no longer supports uppercase typography.
 We recommend using the [Text component](/components/text) to apply visual hierarchy.
-Work with your team to determine with type style works best for your use case.
+Work with your team to determine a type style that works best for your use case.

 ---